licitdev/docs/configuration/data-model/relationships.md

 - name  (stores the language name, e.g., "English")
 ```

 Note the following points from the schema above.
-When we create a Translations relation in Directus:
+When we create a Translations O2M relationship in Directus:

-- You add **non-translated** fields, such as the `author` and `publish_date`, to the parent collection.
+- You add all **non-translated** fields, such as the `author` and `publish_date`, to the parent collection.
-- As demonstrated by `article_translations.title` and `article_translations.text`, any **translated** fields should be added as context fields on the Translations
+- As demonstrated by `article_translations.title` and `article_translations.text`, any _translated_ fields should be added as context fields on the Translations
   junction collection.

 :::tip